MicrosoftDocs/msteams-docs/msteams-platform/concepts/apps/apps-upload.md

 * Using the Store
 * Using the Apps tab

-## Upload your package into a team using the Store
+## Upload your package into a team or conversation using the Store

 1. In the lower left corner of Teams, choose the Store icon.
 On the Store page, choose "Upload a custom app".